Nayem73/MY-TECH-SHEET/java/JavaItself.md

+# Class is the blueprint for objects. but what is an object?

+An object is the instance of a class.
+When a class is defined, no memory is allocated but when it is instantiated (i.e., an object is created) memory is allocated.

+An object includes both data (the attributes or properties of the object) and methods (the functions that handle the object’s data).
+It serves two main purposes:

+1. **Data Abstraction**: An object provides a simple way to structure and package related data.
+For example, a `Student` object might contain data about a student such as `name`, `id`, and `grades`.

+2. **Encapsulation**: Objects encapsulate both data and the methods that operate on that data, protecting the internal state of the object and providing a clear interface for interacting with the object.

 [Utilizing Java Arrays](https://chat.openai.com/share/2ac999dc-1484-4aef-8e2c-f67f8bf0b09b)

 how do I utilize these two types of array? int[] a and Cat[] cats and what is their difference with `int arr = new int[5]`